top of page

 Cover and allow the tomatoes to rest for 3 hours.

 Drain the excess liquid from the tomatoes.
+I like to use my husband's honey strainer for this.

 Prepare the apples, cabbage, and peppers by processing them through the food processor.
 Be sure not to over process or it will become too liquid.
 You want nice relish-sized chunks.